Wine Tasting 101

 Wine Cellaring

 Don’t get caught up in wine storage.
 It’s not nearly as crucial as many wine blogs claim.
-If you can drink your wines within five years of purchase, you don’t need a wine cellar or fridge.
+You don’t need a wine cellar or fridge if you can drink your wines within five years of purchase.

 Wines are not fragile.
 Store your wines there if you have a closet that doesn’t get too hot or cold.
 If your wines never get hotter than 75°F or cooler than 38°F, they will be fine.
 Keep them out of the kitchen, where light and fluctuating temperatures can cause damage.